 We hopped on the bus to Tallinn, Estonia with nothing but our passports, wallets, and nearly-empty backpacks.
+We need a Paper-Free Guidebooks to plan our Green Travel.
 We had planned to buy tickets for the next day, but they were sold out.
 It was either go now or don’t go.
 We opted for the former.

 Europe on a Shoestring didn’t do us much good sitting in our dorm room in St. Petersburg, but the next day we stopped by the tourist information office and skimmed a guidebook in a bookstore for the best attractions.
 Our (guidebook-less) trip on whim was excellent.